pagespeed-pro/widget/README.md

-# PageSpeed.pro Above-the-fold optimization and Critical-CSS Widget
+# Above-the-fold optimization and Critical-CSS Widget

 A free above-the-fold optimization and Critical-CSS generator widget that works offline and for pages behind a login.